 If you are like others who have a prescription drug addiction, you likely feel as if there’s something wrong with you since most people are under the mistaken assumption you can’t become addicted to a legally prescribed medication.
 You may feel as if the drug rules your life and that you have no control over it or that your life is filled with chaos and unpredictability.
 Despite being well aware of these negative conditions you may find it seems impossible to even consider no longer using the medication due to fear of withdrawal symptoms you may perceive as intolerable.

 Perhaps you feel as if you have become emotionally numb and can’t seem to experience good or bad feelings anymore.
 This may be associated with a lack of motivation and lowered productivity at your job or in school.
 Perhaps you feel plagued by an increasing financial burden related to expenses associated with your drug use or lost time at work.
 You may even have begun using an illegal drug due to the need to replace a medication to which you no longer have access.
 Effects of your addiction may have caused your relationships to have suffered to the point you feel alone and socially isolated even from those to whom you were once closest.

 All these negative effects may have caused you to have given up hope of ever beating your addiction.
 We want you to know there is help available that you can access right away.
-At Cascade we are here to help.
+At our prescription drug addiction hospital we are here to help.
 We can provide effective treatment for your prescription drug problem to enable you to live the quality life you were intended to live.